 In general, air compressors with a 2-7 CFM rating and a 2-6 gallon tank capacity are suitable for most common types of pneumatic nail guns.
-The exact requirements, however, will differ slightly based on the specific nail gun that you have.
+The exact requirements depend on the specific nail gun that you have.

-Nail guns are handy tools designed to drive nails into wood.
-Compared to manual hammering, they are faster, safer and can dramatically boost your productivity.
-However, your experience with a pneumatic nail gun can quickly become cumbersome if you do not choose the right sized air compressor.
+Nail guns are handy tools obviously designed to drive nails into wood faster than a hammer.
+However, your experience with a nail gun can quickly turn sour if you don’t choose the right sized air compressor.

-If you do not have any prior experience of working with pneumatic nail guns, all these technical terms can be quite difficult to understand.
-So, in this post, we explain the different types of nail guns with their specific requirements, and also explain some of the common terminology you need to understand to help you purchase the right sized air compressor for your nail gun.
+If you don’t have any prior experience of working with pneumatic nail guns, don’t worry!
+We explain the different types of nail guns with their specific requirements, and everything you need to know to help you purchase the right sized air compressor for your nail gun.

 Factors You Need To Know About Air Compressors

-In simpler terms, an air compressor pulls air from an external source and stores it in high pressure in a small compartment.
-This air is then released through different machinery and tools to achieve a wide range of functions, like fixing nails onto wood, or lifting heavy weights, among others.
+An air compressor pulls air in from the surrounding air and stores it at high pressure in a small compartment.
+This air can then be released through different tools for a whole range of jobs, like fixing nails onto wood, or lifting heavy weights.

 Flow Rate or CFM